CUH Logo

 • We also advise that you give your child some painkillers (for example, paracetamol) prior to leaving home for the appointment.

 • On arrival your nurse specialist will meet you and discuss the course of events.
-The nurse specialist will remove the Gastrostomy tube on the ward; this is usually uncomfortable rather than painful if paracetamol has been given earlier.
+The nurse specialist will remove the gastrostomy tube on the ward; this is usually uncomfortable rather than painful if paracetamol has been given earlier.

-• Once the Gastrostomy tube is removed the nurse specialist will measure the length of the gastrostomy tract with a specifically designed device and will then insert an appropriately sized low profile balloon retained gastrostomy tube (Mickey button), or another Mic-G tube.
+• Once the gastrostomy tube is removed the nurse specialist will measure the length of the gastrostomy tract with a specifically designed device and will then insert an appropriately sized low profile balloon retained gastrostomy tube (Mickey button), or another Mic-G tube.

 • Before you go home your nurse specialist will teach you how to care for the new tube and will arrange for any changes to your home supplies to be made.